 You can find the core principles of use of force on the College of Policing website here.

 You can find a spreadsheet containing the data here.
-The data is also summarised in the infographic above.
-You can click on the image to expand it.
+The data is also summarised in the infographic below.

 It should be remembered that although these tactics are referred to as uses of force, they also include compliant handcuffing and unarmed skills – for example, placing a subject in an escort position – which do not involve high levels of force but which the public may perceive to be forceful.